lasa1015/dublin-bikes-app/README.md

 ### Personal Contributions

 This project was initially developed by a team of three—Sha Luo, Yanwen Yu, and Thomas Pollock—as part of an academic Agile-based collaboration, and was taken offline after submission.
-Following that, I independently  revived, refined, and redeployed the system. .
+Following that, I independently  revived, refined, and redeployed the system..

 #### Initial Contribution (Team Phase)